Table Of Contents

 Custom Network Nodes

 Despite the many pre-assembled network nodes and the several available customization options, sometimes it is just easier to build a network node from scratch.
-The following example shows how easy it is to build a simple network node.
+The following example demonstrates how easy it is to build a simple network node.

 module NetworkNodeExample